cmertz/logstash_rails/README.md

 LogstashRails.config(transport: :redis, redis: Redis.new)
 ```

-This will will use the provided redis connection, 'logstash' as
+This will will use the provided redis connection, _logstash_ as
-key for the redis list to push to and subscribe to all events.
+key for the redis list to push to and subscribe to _all events_.

 A more complete example looks like: